tapping belly 2 sml

 And there’s Félix Savart.
 His Trapezoid or ‘box’ violin (as well as the Chanot violin) is described by Ed.
 Heron-Allen in his book “Violin Making as it was, and is” - click on this link for access to the .pdf file of the whole book, courtesy of GoogleBooks.
 I’ve extracted the pages (p.
 118 ff) here as a .pdf, as what is so surprising is that a ‘box’ with strings on can sound so much like a violin!

 An Ed.
-G. has been in touch with me from the USA : he’s made some successful violins with the lower corners missing: see right, and Tim Phillips violins.
+Glass has been in touch with me from the USA : he’s made some successful violins with the lower corners missing: see right, and Tim Phillips has some similar violins.

-Da Salo made some early violas like this (Oxford Ashmolen Museum), and I think their appearance is rather elegant!
+Gasparo Da Salo made some early violas like this (Oxford Ashmolean Museum), and I think their appearance is rather elegant!

 tc17